 Study Abroad Programs

 BU Law offers 15 single-semester study abroad programs and 5 full-year dual degree (JD/LLM) programs with international universities.
 Participating students study with the host school’s regular faculty.
-These programs are open to second- and third-year JD students who have completed at least one year of residency at BU Law.
+These programs are open only to second- and third-year JD students who have completed at least one year of full-time study at BU Law.
 Single-semester programs grant a maximum of 12 credits toward the JD.
 Full-year programs grant 26 credits (24 credits for two semesters of full-time coursework, plus a 2-credit independent paper supervised by a BU Law professor).
 Third-year students who participate in a full-year program must complete their upper-class writing, professional responsibility, and practical skills requirements during their second year.
 All students pursuing a full-year program should meet with Student Affairs before their departure to verify graduation requirements.

 Beijing, China: Tsinghua Law School

-Intensive focus on the Chinese legal system.
+Offers an intensive focus on the Chinese legal system.
 Students can only participate in the fall semester.
 The first of its kind in mainland China.
 Return within two years for a second semester and receive an LLM in Chinese Law from Tsinghua.
 In English.

 Buenos Aires, Argentina: University of Buenos Aires

-Latin American, international, and comparative law topics at Argentina’s oldest and largest law school.
+Focuses on Latin American, international, and comparative law topics.
+Offered at Argentina’s oldest and largest law school.
 Open to students in either the fall or spring semester.
 For third-year students, they should study in the fall semester.
 In Spanish.